 It’s important that our students have familiarity with the latest technology, but it’s just as important that they understand how humans communicate with each other in the most effective manner.
 Our program is proud to encourage the ethical and socially conscious involvement of students, never forgetting how individual creativity can enhance and interact with a broader social community.

-We welcome you to tour the Nido R. Qubein School of Communication and to speak with any of our faculty and staff about your educational and professional opportunities as a Communication or Documentary Media major.
+We welcome you to tour the Nido R. Qubein School of Communication and to speak with any of our faculty and staff about your educational and professional opportunities as a Communication major.

 The Nido Qubein School of Communication balances theory and application courses in a multidisciplinary environment, enabling students and faculty to think, speak, write and produce strategic messages about a broad range of ideas and issues.
 The School is committed to:

 - collaboration between students and faculty in and out of the classroom;